ishto7/telegrambotusernamesforsale/README.md

 - Sends bids from the website to the owner on Telegram.

 ## Prerequisites
-- PHP 8.0+ with SQLite PDO extension and cURL enabled.
+- PHP 8.0+ with MySQL PDO extension and cURL enabled.
+- A MySQL database created for this app (tables are created automatically).

 ## Setup
 1) Copy environment file: